marco-luzzara/junit-platform-engine/notes.md

 This is clearly problematic in the case of `Cucumber` because tests are in `.feature` files, that are not recognized as Java class files, of course.
 There are two workarounds for this:

 - forcing the creation of a dummy class with the `@Cucumber` annotation in the package containing the `.feature` files.
 In this case the `cucumber-engine` retrieves the package name from the found class and search for all `.feature` files in that package.
 - Using the `JUnit Platform Console Launcher`, which is a standalone application for launching the JUnit platform from the console and fully supports the test discovery options.
+Instead of specifying selectors manually, you can use the `--scan-classpath` option that scans all directories in the classpath.
 It can be run as a `Gradle` task as well:
 ```
     tasks {